Ole Miss vs. Tennessee NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ole Miss has combined with its opponents to put up more than 80 points only two times this season.
+- Ole Miss and its opponents have scored at least 82 points -- this matchup's point total -- just two times this year.

-- Tennessee and its opponents have combined to score more than 80 points in one game this season.
+- Tennessee's games have gone over 82 points in only one opportunity this season.

-- The combined points per game average of the two teams, 87.7, is 7.7 points more than Saturday's over/under.
+- Saturday's over/under is 5.7 points lower than the two team's combined 87.7 points per game average.

-- This contest's total is 27.5 points above the 52.5 these two squads combine to allow per game this season.
+- These two squads combine to allow 52.5 points per game, 29.5 fewer than this contest's over/under.

-- The average total in Rebels games this season is 73.1, 6.9 points fewer than Saturday's over/under of 80 .
+- The average total in Rebels games this season is 73.1, 8.9 points fewer than Saturday's total of 82 .

 Ole Miss Stats and Trends

-- Ole Miss has covered the spread on two occasions this season.
+- Thus far this season Ole Miss has two wins against the spread.

-- This season, the Rebels have two against the spread wins in three games as a favorite of 3 points or more.

-- Ole Miss' games this year have gone over the total in three out of four opportunities (75%).
+- Ole Miss' games this year have eclipsed the over/under three times in four opportunities (75%).

 - When Ole Miss scores more than 21.5 points, it is 2-1 against the spread and 4-0 overall.

-- When Ole Miss piles up over 344.3 yards, the team is 2-1 against the spread and 4-0 overall.
+- Ole Miss is 2-1 against the spread and 4-0 overall when the team picks up over 344.3 yards.

 - The Rebels have turned the ball over three times this season, five fewer than the Volunteers have forced (8).